Leila Lopes

-Leila Luliana da Costa Vieira Lopes Umenyiora (born 26 February 1986) is an Angolan model and beauty queen best known for having been crowned Miss Universe 2011.
+Leila Lopes (born 26 February 1986) is an Angolan beauty pageant titleholder who was crowned Miss Universe 2011.
 She had previously won Miss Angola UK 2010 and Miss Angola 2010.

 Early life

-Lopes was born on February 26, 1986, in Benguela, Angola.
+Lopes was born on 26 February 1986, in Benguela, Angola.
 Prior to being a contestant in beauty pageants, she studied business management at the University of Suffolk in Ipswich, UK.
 Lopes is actively involved in raising awareness about HIV/AIDS and the discrimination that people with the disease experience.

 Pageantry

 Miss Angola UK 2010

-While living and studying in England, she participated in Miss Angola UK on 8 October 2010.
+While living and studying in England, she participated in Miss Angola UK contest on 8 October 2010.
 Lopes won the title, giving her the opportunity to represent the British Angolan community in Miss Angola 2010.